useblocks/github-validation/docs/patterns/gwdbvalidatorspattern.rst

 This patterns provides functions to automatically hash and validate data requests on SQLAlchemy models.

-This may be needed to validate that data handling of used libraries and services works correct.
+It is used to prove that data handling of used libraries and services works correct.
 The below image shows the flow of data which is stored to a database and requested back.
-As you can see at least 3 libraries/services are used to work with your data.
+As you can see at least 3 libraries/services are used, which behavior and source code is not under your full control.

 .. image:: /_static/db_hash_workflow.png
    :scale: 50%